andrezrv/follet/README.md

 ## Installation

-1. `git clone git@github.com:andrezrv/follet.git` into `/wp-content/themes/`, or download and unzip `follet.zip` and copy the `follet` folder to your `/wp-content/themes/` directory.
+1. `git clone --recursive git@github.com:andrezrv/follet.git` into `/wp-content/themes/`, or download and unzip `follet.zip` and copy the `follet` folder to your `/wp-content/themes/` directory.
-2. Activate the theme through the *Appereance > Themes* menu in WordPress.
+2. Activate the theme through the *Appearance > Themes* menu in WordPress.

 ## Contributing